ellatrix/rename-wp-login/readme.md

 Either go to your MySQL database and look for the value of `rwl_page` in the options table, or remove the `rename-wp-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

 ## Changelog

+### 2.1

+* Works now with non-pretty permalinks!
+* Gives a message when using W3 Total Cache or WP Super Cache to update options.

 ### 2.0.1